-Think of storm shutters as a fitted, specialized, and lower-hassle version of affixing plywood to the windows and doors of your home.
+Think of storm shutters as a fitted, specialized, and lower-hassle version of affixing plywood to the windows and homes of your doors.
 We recommended aluminum hurricane shutters over the steel alternative, as they tend to be lighter and easier to install.